 Our training programs last anywhere from 1-day to several days depending on the type of equipment.
 Some classes include technical instruction and hands on performance oriented training and evaluation all in one day (depending on the number of students) others may require several days of technical training followed by hands on training and performance testing.

 We commonly offer Three levels of Rigging Programs.
-They are: Level 1 Basic Rigging; Level 2 Practical Rigging and Level 3 Master Rigger.
+They are: Level 1 Basic Rigger; Level 2 Qualified Rigger and Level 3 Master Rigger.
 We also offer Rigging Gear Inspector Training; Lift Planner and even more specialized rigging programs such as: New York City Master Rigger Certification preparation or NCCCO Certified Rigger preparation and Certification.
-For more information please call.
+For more information please call or email.

 Currently refresher training is not that well defined.
 However, OSHA has published a new rule regarding construction equipment operators effective November 8, 2010 another possible exception being OSHA’s Powered Industrial Truck Training requirements.
 Even this is often misunderstood.
 29CFR1910.178 requires that operators be evaluated every three years, but not necessarily attend refresher training unless their evaluation indicates the need, or there has been a significant change in the workplace or equipment, etc. Mobile Equipment Training recommends that Heavy Equipment Operators, Certified Riggers and Inspectors attend refresher training every three years, If nothing else at least because the laws and standards change about that often.
 Also be aware that some State and local requirements may be more stringent, For example Washington State Administrative Code requires the following of their certified crane inspectors: “WAC 296-155-53108 Duration and renewal of an accreditation.
 (1) The accreditation will be valid for three years.
 Crane certifiers must complete forty hours of crane related training every three years, in courses recognized by the department.”